 According to the Census of Fatal Occupational Injuries, a fatal injury is considered work-related if 1) the event leading to the injury occurred while the employee was working, and 2) the event is verified by at least two independent data sources.

-Not surprisingly, the professionals that are most at risk for electrical injuries and fatalities are electricians, electrical apprentices, and electrical power installers.
+Not surprisingly, the professionals that are most at risk for electrical injuries and fatalities in Austin are electricians, electrical apprentices, and electrical power installers.
 However, nearly half of all electrical injuries and fatalities afflict other trades and occupations, including painters, truck drivers, farm workers, grounds keepers, gardeners, carpenters, construction laborers, managers and administrators.
 Nearly half of those injuries are sustained through contact with overhead electric lines; of that number, approximately 22% make accidental contact with the overhead line using a handheld object, while 17% make contact with the power source indirectly through high-reaching mobile equipment such as cranes, drilling rigs, mobile work platforms, antennas, irrigation rigs, and raised truck beds.

 As noted by The Institute of Electrical and Electronics Engineers (IEEE), “We live in an electrical world, with nearly every aspect of modern business and commerce dependent on electrical technologies and interactions with tools, appliances, equipment, and systems having inherently hazardous electrical energy.”
 The IEEE emphasizes that “It is essential that workplace electrical safety programs address electrical safety for all workers and not just workers whose job responsibilities involve working on or near energized circuits.”